What is ARTsmart?

 Christine Leonard, Communications Officer

-Eduarda Sousa, Art Room Coordinator
+Amanda Wyman, Art Room Coordinator

 Sonia Antunes, Principal

-Pam Jamieson and Ashley Weger, Teacher Representatives
+Ashley Weger, Teacher Representative

 Students at Clinton Street Jr. Public School in Toronto have access to a unique visual arts program called ARTsmart.
 The program is run by Friends of Clinton (FOC), a registered charity supported by volunteers from the Clinton school community.
 FOC was formed in 1989 in conjunction with an endowment gift made to the school by former student Beatrice Minden, née Spiegel (1910-2009).
 Beatrice had fond memories from being a student at Clinton and she held a strong belief that primary and junior students greatly benefit from visual arts instruction.
 The Art Room on the first floor at Clinton School was dedicated by Beatrice.

 The ARTsmart program provides students with opportunities to work with professional artists and artists living and working within our school community.
 The program is based on a close collaboration with Clinton School teachers.
-This year, teacher’s sign-up on a board posted outside the Art Room for the opportunity to be part of a session with visual artist and Art Room Coordinator Eduarda Sousa.
+This year, teacher’s sign-up on a board posted outside the Art Room for the opportunity to be part of a session with visual artist and Art Room Coordinator Amanda Wyman.
 Each May, Clinton hosts an annual Art Night to showcase and celebrate Clinton student’s art work.

 How to Donate